Two years ago, I took the Big Five Aspects Scale personality test.

 So, how did identifying my strengths and weaknesses via the Big Five Aspects personality test help me take action?

-I’ve realised that people high in Conscientiousness need me just as much as I need them.
-Instead of becoming “one of them,” I now seek ways to cooperate and draw from each other’s strengths.
+• I no longer idolise conscientious personality types.
+I’ve realised that people high in conscientiousness need me just as much as I need them.
+Instead of becoming “one of them,” I now seek ways to coöperate and draw from each other’s strengths.

+• I embrace my personal openness to experience.
 I’ve started to consider myself a curious and creative person.
-I’m slowly getting used to such ideas, but it makes me feel better about myself.
+I’m slowly getting used to such ideas, which makes me feel better about myself.

 ANNOTATIONS